 FERC XBRL software that simplifies the transfer of your data

 You have so far had to painstakingly key in your numbers on the Visual FoxPro-based filing system, and there was no guarantee the numbers stayed in place until you were done with the process.
-Working on an FERC XBRL software should make this process much easier.
-Look for a software that absorbs all your data as soon as you upload an Excel sheet.
+Working on FERC XBRL software should make this process much easier.
+Look for software that absorbs all your data as soon as you upload an Excel sheet.

 Software that handles XBRL tagging at the backend

-While these are two obvious things to check for in any FERC XBRL software you transition to, our next blog will provide you a more detailed checklist on how to choose the right software.
+While these are two obvious things to check for in any FERC XBRL software you transition to, our next blog will provide you with a more detailed checklist on how to choose the right software.
 Stay tuned!